agosztolai/graph_library/README.md

 gen = gl.graph_generator(whichgraph='barbell', file='graph_params', save=True)
 ```

-Generate a dataset in the same way (Swiss-roll in this case)
+## Generate a dataset in the same way (Swiss-roll in this case)
 ```
 gen = gl.graph_generator(whichgraph='swiss-roll', file='graph_params', save=True)
 ```

-Then generate a graph G by computing a similarity matrix (k-nearest neighbours in this case)
+## Then generate a graph G by computing a similarity matrix (k-nearest neighbours in this case)

 ```
 gen.generate(similarity='knn')
 G = gen.G
 ```

 Examples of standard parameters are included in the graph_params.yaml file.
+The script automatically saves a figure of the graph by default.

 ## Currently includes the following graphs and datasets